 What is a joint car finance application?

-Are there any risks involved?
+Are there any disadvantages?

-Ready to start a joint car finance application?
+Start a joint car finance application today